ucshama/parthenon_project/_syllabus/north_frieze.md

 This scene seems to echo the beginning of the frieze, especially the first Western block.
 It is a continuation of the preparation for the procession as the men are yet to mount their horses.
 <img src="{{ site.baseurl }}/northfriezepics/north25.jpeg" width="100%">

-The full North Frieze can be accessed [here](https://projects.mcah.columbia.edu/parthenon-frieze/north.html).
+The full North Frieze in a side-by-side format can be accessed [here](https://projects.mcah.columbia.edu/parthenon-frieze/north.html).